The Australian Curriculum was developed by the Australian Curriculum and Reporting Authority (ACARA) to cater for students in Transition to Year 12.

 Find out more on Recognised Alternative Curriculum on the ACARA WEBSITE.

-The International Baccalaureate Primary Years Program (PYP) and Middle Years Program (MYP) are used at Good Shepherd Lutheran School in Darwin.
+The International Baccalaureate Primary Years Program (PYP) and Middle Years Program (MYP) are used at Good Shepherd Lutheran College in Darwin.

 Find out more about the International Baccalaureate Programs on the IBO WEBSITE.